SSWConsulting/SSW.CodeAuditor/CONTRIBUTING.md

 $ docker build -t sswconsulting/codeauditor .
 ```

-4. To run the Firebase API, first you need to login to Firebase, chat with @tombui99 to grant you access
+4. To run the Firebase API, first you need to login to Firebase, chat with the Sysadmin or CodeAuditor team to grant you access to Firebase Console

 Type the following in your terminal:
 ``` bash
 $ npm i -g firebase-tools